Responding to a suspected case of foot-and-mouth disease

 If you suspect an animal has foot-and-mouth disease (FMD), follow these steps:

-- Immediately report the suspected case to Biosecurity Queensland on 13 25 23 or to the Emergency Animal Disease Watch Hotline on 1800 675 888.
+- Immediately report the suspected case to Biosecurity Queensland on 13 25 23 or to the Emergency Animal Disease Hotline on 1800 675 888.
 FMD is prohibited matter under Queensland legislation.

 - Collect as much relevant history and clinical and epidemiological information as possible.
 Using this information, Biosecurity Queensland will be able to undertake likelihood and risk assessments to help inform the next steps.